 It’s no secret that we’re big, big fans of our local children’s museum, the Terre Haute Children’s Museum.

-Not only is the museum a great mid-week destination for our tot who is with mom during the day (Tot Time is always a hit!) and our kindergartener who goes to school in the afternoon, but the new Ropes Course has allowed the museum to “grow up” with our second grader.
+Not only is the museum a great mid-week destination for preschools and parents who are with their caregivers during the day, but the Ropes Course has allowed the museum to “grow up” with upper elementary kids.
 (Click here to read our review and see pictures!)

 But one of my very favorite reason for being a museum member is that your museum membership gets you free reciprocal access into hundreds of other museums all over the country and WORLD.